Skip to content

 .runToOutput();

 • Not a validator.
-Bring Valibot, Zod, or any Standard Schema library for boundary validation.
+Bring your own — Valibot, Zod, or any Standard Schema library — to check data at the edges.

 • Not an HTTP framework.
-Actions ride carriers (WebSocket, HTTP, in-memory, WebRTC) and plug into Hono, Workers, Node, Bun, Durable Objects.
+Actions can travel over WebSocket, HTTP, in-memory, or WebRTC, and they plug into Hono, Workers, Node, Bun, and Durable Objects.

 • Not magic.
-Each library is small, readable, and dependency-light.
+Each library is small, easy to read, and has very few dependencies.